-Peabody Engineering, a family-owned company in Corona, recently talked with SoCal CEO Magazine about the launch of its cellular antennae enclosures and cloud-based tank monitoring system for businesses, and how its move to Corona in Riverside County was a key component to the firm’s success.
+Peabody Engineering, a family-owned company in Corona, recently talked with California CEO Magazine about the launch of its cellular antennae enclosures and cloud-based tank monitoring system for businesses, and how its move to Corona in Riverside County was a key component to the firm’s success.

 Peabody Engineering Owner Mark Peabody told SoCal CEO Magazine about how his family’s firm found a goldmine of human capital, and an outstretched helpful hand from the City of Corona in Riverside County, CA.

 Peabody Engineering started in Gardena, CA, in 1952.
 They developed an extensive line of tank solutions for their customers, and started a proprietary line of pumps and other products now distributed on a national basis.
 In the 1990’s, they found a need for fabricated fiberglass products, especially in the telecommunications market, Peabody said.

 They devised a system of integrating ugly cellular antennae into buildings and concealing the antennae with radio frequency compatible materials that wouldn’t impede the signals of mobile phones.
 “It was undetectable because our enclosures architecturally match the buildings precisely,” he said.
 “So the person passing by would not even know the antennae are there.”

 More recently, they also developed a cloud-based tank level monitoring system which can be installed without the need of external power or Internet connectivity.
 The cutting edge system combines a self- contained level sensing device, an embedded cellular device, and a GPS device which can be screwed into any tank.
 Then once a day, the system reads the level of a tank and transmits the data via the cloud through the Internet to a secure website.
 It enables the user to remotely monitor all tanks in a system from a laptop at home or the office.
 It will even send a text alert when the tank needs to be refilled.